dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 ## Ordering of User-Defined Conversion Sequences

 User-defined conversion sequences are somewhat more difficult to order.
-Constructing a user-defined conversion sequence for a specific parameter means first using the overload resolution to select the best user-defined conversion for the sequence.
-This works just like ordinary overloading but now the first parameter of a converting constructor is considered as a destination type and similarly in the case of a conversion function the implicit object parameter.
-In case there is more than one best user-defined conversion, the second standard conversion sequence is used to decide which conversion sequence is better than the other.
+Constructing a **user-defined conversion sequence** for a specific parameter means first using the **overload resolution** to select the best **user-defined conversion** for the sequence.
+This works just like ordinary overloading but now the first parameter of a **converting constructor** is considered as a **destination type** and similarly in the case of a conversion function the implicit object parameter（这段话没有读懂）.
+In case there is more than one **best user-defined conversion**, the second **standard conversion sequence** is used to decide which conversion sequence is better than the other.
 If there is no best conversion sequence for that specific parameter, the sequence is an *ambiguous conversion sequence* .
-It is treated as any user-defined conversion sequence because it always involves a user-defined conversion.
+It is treated as any user-defined conversion sequence because it always involves a **user-defined conversion**.
 The purpose of an ambiguous conversion sequence is to keep a specific function viable.
 Removing the function from the set of viable functions could cause some other function to become the best viable function even if it clearly is not.
 If a function using an ambiguous conversion sequence is selected as the best viable function, the call is ill-formed.

 **Examples:**